maheenfarooqui/Qoute-generator/README.md

-# Qoute-generator
-A lightweight Quote Generator built with vanilla HTML, CSS, and JavaScript.
-Shows a random quote with author, lets you get a new quote, copy to clipboard, and share on Twitter—no frameworks required.
+# Quote Generator (HTML • CSS • JavaScript)

+A minimal, fast, and mobile-friendly Quote Generator built with vanilla web tech.
+Get a random quote, reveal the author, and share or copy it in one click.